Kōhei Sugiura: Books

-Sugiura's play with the notion of materiality is seen in other photobooks like Yutaka Takanashi's To the City (都市へ) (1974) for which a large moon-like aluminum circle is placed on top of the front cover but also extends to books in other genres including the artist monograph Tetsumi Kudo (1969), in which small scale figurines created by the artist are set within enclaves carved into the pages.
-Sugiura's emphasis of the medium's three dimensionality is evidenced further in his detailed utilization of every available surface within a book.
-In his all black book depicting the cosmos, Summa Cosmographica (1979), an image of either the Andromeda Galaxy or Flamsteed's chart of the constellations is revealed on trim edge depending on the tilt of the pages.
-For the design of Tough Woman Like a Spinning Top (ぶっちんごまの女) (1985), a book about the Meiji courtesan grandmother of the author and painter Shinichi Saitō, features a landscape painting of the red light district Yoshiwara that wraps around from the front end sheets, across the fore edge, and ending at the back end sheets.
+Sugiura's play with the notion of materiality is seen in other photobooks like Yutaka Takanashi's To the City (都市へ) (1974) for which a large moon-like aluminum circle is placed on top of the front cover but also extends to books in other genres, including the artist monograph Tetsumi Kudo (1969), in which small-scale figurines created by the artist are set within enclaves carved into the pages.
+Sugiura's emphasis of the medium's three dimensionality is evidenced further in his detailed use of every available surface within a book.
+In his all‐black book depicting the cosmos, Summa Cosmographica (1979), an image of either the Andromeda Galaxy or Flamsteed's chart of the constellations is revealed on trim edge depending on the tilt of the pages.

+For the design of Tough Woman Like a Spinning Top (ぶっちんごまの女) (1985), a book about the Meiji courtesan grandmother of the author and painter Shinichi Saitō, features a landscape painting of the red-light district Yoshiwara that wraps around from the front end sheets, across the fore edge, and ending at the back end sheets.
 In the case of multivolume collections, such as the writings of Gottfried Wilhelm Leibniz (ライプニッツ著作集) (Kōsakusha, 1988–1999) or Louis-Ferdinand Céline (セリーヌの作品集) (Kokusho Kankōkai, 1978–2003), multiple images are printed on the spines so that the combined display of all the volumes doubles as a visual showcase of the writers.

 Asian design and iconography research

-Sugiura's consciousness of Asia began as a child with his attraction to Asian folk music and grew during a his time teaching at Ulm, where he acquired a new found self-awareness about Asian identity.
+Sugiura's consciousness of Asia began as a child with his attraction to Asian folk music and grew during a his time teaching at Ulm, where he acquired a new-found self-awareness about Asian identity.
 However, Sugiura's preoccupation with the question of defining Asian design and iconography was informed by his trip to India in 1971 when he was sent under UNESCO Development Program in order to survey the state of Indian printing and create seminars on printing development in the country.

 Sugiura then began producing and compiling research on ancient Asian cosmologies, calligraphic traditions, iconography, and general culture that spanned across the multiple countries within the Asian continent.
-The regional breadth of his research interests speak to one of the core tenets of his theories — many of the multilayered symbols and iconography of various Asian countries have shared origins that are independent from Western traditions.
+The regional breadth of his research interests speak to one of the core tenets of his theories – many of the multilayered symbols and iconography of various Asian countries have shared origins that are independent from Western traditions.

 Through the Asian Cultural Centre for UNESCO, Sugiura has published his research in the periodicals Asian Culture and APC.
-He has also created award-winning luxurious book sets that evidence his deep understanding of these cosmologies, such as The Mandalas of the Two Worlds (伝真言院両界曼荼羅) (1977) and Tibetan Mandalas - The Ngor Collection (西蔵曼荼羅集成：チベット・マンダラ) (1983).
-In addition to his leadership of the Asian Design Institute, Sugiura continues to promote the study of Asian design through lectures, academic publications, and exhibitions.
+He has also produced book sets on these cosmologies, including The Mandalas of the Two Worlds (伝真言院両界曼荼羅) (1977) and Tibetan Mandalas – The Ngor Collection (西蔵曼荼羅集成：チベット・マンダラ) (1983).
+In addition to his role at the Asian Design Institute, Sugiura has presented lectures and participated in academic publications and exhibitions related to Asian design.